 We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

-Bruce is a partner in our Energy & Natural Resources group, and has more than 25 years' experience in M&A and project development in the resources sector.
+Bruce is a partner in our Energy & Natural Resources group, and has almost 30 years' experience in M&A and project development in the resources sector.

-He is widely regarded by clients and peers as one of the leading energy and resources lawyers in Australia, and is best known for his expertise in energy and resources M&A and project development.
+He is widely regarded by clients and peers as one of the leading energy and resources lawyers in Australia, and is best known for his expertise in mining sector M&A and project development.

 Bruce has been involved in negotiating and documenting new resources and infrastructure joint ventures, the sale and purchase of major mining, transport, energy and industrial assets, the development of new projects, and the negotiation and documentation of high value procurement and supply contracts.

-According to the Asia Pacific Legal 500 Guide, Bruce is ‘very smart, very commercial’ and is ‘one of the best’ and ‘a great lateral thinker’.
+According to APL 500, Bruce is ‘very smart, very commercial’ and is ‘one of the best’ and ‘a great lateral thinker’.

 Advised in relation to the A$320 million acquisition of the Mt Pleasant Coal Project from Rio Tinto, and the $500 million development of the new Mt Pleasant coal mine.